In the competitive business market, often times having an edge is the key to success.

 Download: Business English – Vocabulary and Lessons in Contexts for iOS (Free)

 For those brushing up on the English language in addition to business terms, Business English Free is a helpful quiz tool.
 The app displays activities in which you must select the correct answer to fill in the sentence so that it is grammatically correct.
 This is a good app for those whose first language is one other than English to test their business English knowledge.
-The app also has paid versions available for both Android ($0.99) and iOS ($4.99) which remove the ads.

 Learn by Listening

 Maybe you are already a huge fan of popular podcasts or perhaps you have never listened to a single one.
 Either way, listening your way to improved or new business English is easy with these tools.
 You can take your evening walk, relax with your eyes closed after a long day, or go on a revitalizing hike, all while listening and learning.